navdeep-G/agentspring/examples/EXAMPLE.md

 - Or pass a custom `base_url` to the `LLMHelper` in your code.

 ### 5. Run the Example

+> **Note:** The following steps are specific to this example.
+You do **not** need to follow this structure or import these files for general AgentSpring usage or your own projects—this is just for demonstrating how to build and run a custom example.

+All necessary imports and tool registrations are already handled in the example script.
+You only need to run:

 ```bash
 PYTHONPATH=. python agentspring/full_stack_example.py
 ```

 ### 6. Output
 - The script prints the CSV contents, step-by-step execution, and the LLM-generated summary.